Temples and Trails of Shikoku

 Airport transfers

-Entrance fees to museums, temples etc. not mentioned in the itinerary
+Entrance fees to museums, temples, etc. not mentioned in the itinerary

-A single room supplement is required for solo travellers at hotels
+Single room supplement for solo travellers at hotels

 Itinerary